Paul Kester

 Paul Kester (November 2, 1870 – June 21, 1933) was an American playwright and novelist.
 He was the younger brother of journalist Vaughan Kester and a cousin of the literary editor and critic William Dean Howells.

 Life and career

 Kester was born in 1870, some 30 miles north of Columbus at Delaware, Ohio.
 He was the younger of two sons raised by Franklin "Frank" Cooley and Harriet (née Watkins) Kester.
-His father was a traveling salesman, and mother an art teacher who in 1882 helped and found the Cleveland School of Art.
+His father was a traveling salesman, and his mother was an art teacher who in 1882 helped and found the Cleveland School of Art.
 Kester was educated by home tutors and at private schools where he excelled in the dramatic arts.

 His first success came in January 1892 with Countess Roudine, which premiered in Philadelphia at the Chestnut Street Theatre and opened a week later at the Union Square Theatre in New York City.
 Countess Roudine was a collaborative effort written with the actress Minnie Maddern Fiske.